FEBRUARY 10, 2021

 Providing a Visibility Safeguard for Fully Encrypted Environments

-In addition, the unique IP-based traffic classification system (IPDB) within Qosmos ixEngine will be especially valuable as stronger, more rigorous encryption standards are adopted.
+In addition, the unique IP-based traffic classification system (IPDB) within Enea Qosmos ixEngine will be especially valuable as stronger, more rigorous encryption standards are adopted (e.g. TLS 1.3 ECH).
 This change in encryption practices will expand the situations in which proxies cannot be deployed to decrypt and inspect traffic, or in which doing so will become undesirable for performance.

-In such environments, IPDB will provide an important alternative method of accurately identifying protocols, applications and services.
-Furthermore, Enea Labs research has shown that machine learning combined with IP-based classification can help restore some of the vital granularity that is typically lost with IP-based classification.
+In these situations, the IPDB used in FPA can provide an important resource for safeguarding essential visibility into network traffic.
+Furthermore, the Enea Labs team has successfully demonstrated that combining machine learning with IP-based classification can help restore some of the vital granularity that is typically lost when traffic is encrypted with technologies such as TLS 1.3 ECH.